bombic94/FJP_PL0_GUI/README.md

 ## Installation
 Download project and in program root directory execute
 ```
-mvn clean install
+mvn clean package
 ```

-Then run the built .jar file.
+Then run the built "PL0 Debugger.jar" file in root directory Examples of instruction tables are in folder ./resources/testFiles

 ## Usage
 In GUI press the *Load file* button and choose file with code table (as below).
 Right now program only supports .txt files.